Fujifilm X-T10 vs Nikon D7500

 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T10 lacks such a headphone port.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T10 and D7500 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Nikon D7500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T10 or the Nikon D7500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.